Lloyd's of London's Hiscox eyes 2021 dividend as premiums rise

-Lloyd's of London insurer Hiscox (HSX.L) recorded a 6.3% rise in gross written premiums in the first quarter and said paying a dividend in 2021 was a priority, helped by strong growth in the firm's London market and Europe divisions.
+LONDON (Reuters) -Lloyd’s of London insurer Hiscox recorded a 6.3% rise in gross written premiums in the first quarter and said paying a dividend in 2021 was a priority, helped by strong growth in the firm’s London market and Europe divisions.

 Hiscox has not paid a dividend for the last two years, as insurers grappled with the impact of the coronavirus pandemic.